shahanHasan/shahanHasan/README.md

 ## I'm a Software Engineer and an AI enthusiast

-- 🔭 I’m currently working as a freelance web-developer/ Software Engineer.
+- 🔭 I’m currently working as a freelance Web-Developer/ Software Engineer and Machine Learning Engineer.
-- 🌱 I’m passionate about Data Sciecne and Machine Leaning.
+- 🌱 I’m passionate about Maths and Machine learning.
-- 🐍 I'm currently working with Python, SQL, Tableau
+- 🐍 My research interests lie within the domain of unsupervised learning( Gan's, DBN, RBM) and reinforcement learning (Q-learning) algorithms.
-- ⚡ Facts about me: I love Music, A Gamer, I like Travelling.
+- ⚡ Facts about me: I love Music and play the guitar (learning piano), I'm a Gamer, I like Travelling.

 ---